 RAID 5.
 Adding Missing Device starts a new RAID autodetection

 If you are trying to mount a RAID array, that is likely a RAID 5, and there is a damaged or missing device in the array, use the Missing Device button to add a virtual device.
 Subsequently, Autodetection restarts and runs through all possible variants from scratch.
 Most importantly, this new search takes into consideration a missing device, taking advantage of the parity of the RAID 5 array.

 New network settings for an easier TaskForce configuration in an organization’s network: DNS nameserver, Default gateway.

 Connect dialog allows specifying a full network folder path to facilitate access to folders on a server.

-- When multiple RAID assumptions are suggested, they are listed in the order of probability
+- When there are multiple RAID configuration suggestions, they are listed in the order of probability

-- New Error tag is displayed if read errors are encountered during RAID autodetection.
-The tag’s tooltip shows read error count.
+- The new Error tag appears if RAID autodetection encounters errors and the tag’s tooltip shows read error count.

-- Improved handling of a damaged drive when one of RAID devices freezes while reading sectors
+- Improved handling of a damaged drive when one of the RAID devices freezes while reading sectors

 - Memory use optimized for RAID autodetection involving more than 8 devices

-- RAID 5.
-Ability to add a Missing Device and start another RAID autodetection
+- RAID 5: the ability to add a Missing Device and start another RAID autodetection

 - RAID 5 based on mdadm.
 Automatic addition of a Missing Device.

 - Summary hint with recommendations is shown if RAID autodetection failed to find the right RAID configuration